derekriceX/INFO523_TEST/README.md

 Part IX - update on the fork and commit and push to main repo and R studio - I'll be doing this ten times

+Part X - update R studio and push to base repo and the fork